LocalGovIMS/localgov-ims-website/documentation/index.markdown

 ### Finance

-The LocalGov IMS is solely funded by the Local Digital Fund kindly provided by DLUHC.
+The Local Gov IMS is solely funded by the Local Digital Fund kindly provided by DLUHC.
 The codebase will always remain open source, and free for anyone to download and use.

 ### Compliance